egome007/Net/README.md

 +	Use Python and Trello software management in the context of techonologies learned.
 +	Save JPG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
-+	Will use at least one API, if you can find an API with data pertinent to your primary project scope.
++	Will use at an API within project scope.
-+	Create a write-up summarizing our team learning obejctive and lessons learned.
++	Creation of a write-up summarizing our team learning obejctive and lessons learned.

 # Presentation